dwp/dataworks-aws-ingest-replica/README.md

+# DO NOT USE - MIGRATED TO GITLAB

 # dataworks-aws-ingest-replica
 The Intraday cluster is a read-replica of ingest-hbase.
 Records are read from the replica cluster, decrypted in memory and stored in s3